 Songfacts: Oh no.

-Kenny: Yeah.
+Vance: Yeah.
 And of course, all of the suits came running out of the tower, going crazy.
 We had no control over that.

 Songfacts: What was it like having Aretha on that show?

-Kenny: I can't tell you that it was like a piece of cake, because she had a pretty big attitude.
+Vance: I can't tell you that it was a piece of cake, because she had a pretty big attitude.
 And once she got there then she started to make certain demands about what augmentation she needed in the band, and we had to deliver that day.
 But then she comes out and she's Aretha.
 But I can't say that it was pleasant.

-Songfacts: So you ended up working on Animal House, which ended up being a very ground-breaking movie, especially because of the music.
+Songfacts: So you ended up working on Animal House, which ended up being a very groundbreaking movie, especially because of the music.

 Songfacts: So can you tell me anything about Otis Day and the Nights, how that was created?